 - Heat a skillet or griddle over medium heat.
 Lightly oil the pan and ladle the pancake batter evenly onto the hot surface, forming pancakes in any size you like.
 Sprinkle 1 to 2 tablespoons of the bourbon hazelnuts onto each circle of batter and let cook for about 2 minutes.
 Carefully flip the pancakes when bubbles appear in the center and the edges start to brown lightly and lift away from the pan.
 Flip and allow to cook on the second side for an additional 2 minutes.

 - Place 3 or 4 pancakes on each plate.
 Top with a pat of the cardamom butter, a sprinkle of bourbon hazelnuts, and a dash of cinnamon and/or powdered sugar for garnish, if desired.

-Reprinted from Street Vegan: Recipes and Dispatches from the Cinnamon Snail Food Truck.
+Vegan Bourbon Hazelnut Pancakes reprinted from Street Vegan: Recipes and Dispatches from the Cinnamon Snail Food Truck.
 Copyright © 2015 by Adam Sobel.
 Photos by Kate Lewis.
 Property of Clarkson Potter, an imprint of Penguin Random House.